-The final day of competition in the tropical Cartagena saw a couple of fine 3000m Steeplechase races.
-In a very dominant display, Venezuela’s Jose Gregorio Pena set a championship record in the men’s race with 8:32.01.
-The 26 year-old Pena is having a very fine season, having reduced the national record to 8:22.56 in April.
+The final day of competition in the tropical Cartagena saw a couple of fine 3000m steeplechase races.
+In a dominant display, Venezuela’s Jose Gregorio Pena set a championship record in the men’s race with 8:32.01.
+The 26 year-old Pena is having a fine season, having reduced the national record to 8:22.56 in April.

-Brazil’s Erika Lima won with the women’s race with a personal best of 9:54.97.
+Brazil’s Erika Lima won the women’s race with a personal best of 9:54.97.